AlexisStdp/QCSimulationPackage/README.md

 <img src='Images/Trip3.PNG'>
 <img src='Images/Trip.png'>

+Check out the **Wiki** or more information on how to use the gates in the circuit, and to get started in general.

 It is not clear whether this toy project will be continued.
 Maybe one could add higher-level modules to create for example quantum teleportation.